Student, graduate and employer satisfaction

 For college system KPI information, visit the Colleges Ontario website.

-For more information on the employment experiences of college graduates, visit the Ministry of Training, Colleges and Universities website.
+For more information on the employment experiences of college graduates, visit the Ministry of Advanced Education and Skills Development website.

 Student satisfaction and engagement – You told us